My twins were nearly 3 years old. I was fed up with diapers (though they didn’t really seem to mind them).

 If you don’t see the teeniest sign of progress, then consult a professional.
 Pee is relatively easy to deal with.
 Most problems center on poop.
 You might want professional advice from the get-go if you know that your child gets constipated.

-Similarly, if you’re facing an external deadline — if your preschool won’t accept your children unless they’re potty training, for example — you might want to bring in the experts.
+Similarly, if you’re facing an external deadline — if your preschool won’t accept your children unless they’re potty trained, for example — you might want to bring in the experts.

 Emily Kopp is a mom of twins and lives in the Washington, D.C. area.
-She is a journalist with over 13 years of experience reporting and editing for both broadcast and digital platforms at local, national, and international levels.
+She’s a journalist with over 13 years of experience reporting and editing for both broadcast and digital platforms at local, national, and international levels.
 Find out more about her work here.